jshun/ppopp20-ae/README.md

 ```
 $ cd ppopp20-ae/inputs/
-$ ./download_datasets #downloads all datasets except for the large ones
+$ ./download_datasets #downloads all datasets except for the large ones; this will take a few hours
 $ cd ..
 ```

 Here are other possible ways to run the download_datasets script:

 ```
-$ ./download_datasets LARGE #downloads the large datasets
+$ ./download_datasets LARGE #downloads the large datasets; this will take a few hours
 $ ./download_datasets QUICK #downloads the com-orkut and Rand1 datasets for quick testing
 $ ./download_datasets SIZES #downloads random hypergraphs of varying sizes
 $ ./download_datasets DIRECTION #downloads the com-orkut and livejournal datasets